LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/bot-to-bot-transfers.md

 You'll need to use a manual transfer in two situations:

 * You want to transfer the conversation from a bot in one bot group to a bot in a *different* group.
+* You want to offer the consumer a choice of options, and then transfer the conversation based on the consumer's response.
 * You want to transfer the conversation from a bot to a live agent.

 #### Making manual transfers seamless